seamplex/feenox/doc/tutorials/110-tensile-test/README.md

 ```

 > Congratulations!
 You just finished your first FeenoX tutorial

+ * Keep in mind this was a very detailed tutorial where we digged into a lot of subtle details.
+Forthcoming tutorials will not be as detailed as this one.
+ * The problem was selected to be very simple.
+Any actual industrial application will need further discussions, such as

+    a.
+The left face cannot be really fully fixed in a tensile test machine.
+    b.
+There are other boundary conditions that better describe the actual physics.
+    c.
+If we wanted to understand what happens in a pure tensile case we would need to have another type of boundary condition in the left face.
+    d.
+The material properties are assumed to be uniform and linear.
+A thorough discussion of the application of these two assumptions have to be given before any actual application.

-> Please take some minutes to dig further down into the philosophy of what you just achieved.
+Please take some minutes to dig further down into the philosophy of what you just achieved.

-# Unix philosophy {#sec:unix}
+# Unix philosophy* {#sec:unix}

-> You can skip this section if you want to go directly where the meat is, i.e @sec:problem.
+> This section is optional so you can skip it.
-> But at some point, it important that you read this section at least one.
+> Nevertheless, it important that you read this section at least one.

 FeenoX’ cloud-first design and implementation is largely based on the [Unix philosophy](https://homepage.cs.uri.edu/~thenry/resources/unix_art/ch01s06.html), as introduced in [Eric Raymond](http://www.catb.org/esr/)’s seminal book [The Art of Unix Programming](http://www.catb.org/esr/writings/taoup/).
 A quotation from such seminal book helps to illustrate this idea: